DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 - _Loss of attack on prominent transients, such as kick and snare drums._ Suggested remedies: reduce gain reduction; increase attack time; reduce the ratio; adjust knee softness; switch level-detection mode from peak to average (RMS); select a different compressor design.
 - _Excessive gain pumping._ Suggested remedies: reduce gain reduction; adjust release time or switch to automatic mode; apply low-frequency EQ cut in the level-detection side-chain; select a different compressor design.
 - _Unwanted distortion._ Suggested remedies: lengthen attack and release times; adjust knee softness; select a different compressor design.
-- _Loss of weight on instruments with low-end transients, such as kick drums._ Suggested remedies: reduce gain reduction; lengthen attack time; apply low- frequency EQ cut in the level-detection side-chain; adjust knee softness; select a different compressor design.
+- _Loss of weight on instruments with low-end transients, such as kick drums._ Suggested remedies: reduce gain reduction; lengthen attack time; apply low-frequency EQ cut in the level-detection side-chain; adjust knee softness; select a different compressor design.
 - _Undesirable alterations in the subjective mix balance._ Suggested remedies: reduce gain reduction; lengthen attack and/or release times; adjust knee softness; select a different compressor design.
 - _Unappealing tonal changes to the mix._ Suggested remedies: use a gain plugin to adjust the signal level feeding the compressor; select a different compressor design.